 Blood cancers affect the production and function of blood cells.
 Most of these cancers start in bone marrow, where blood is made.
 The most common types of blood cancer are leukemia, lymphoma, and myeloma.
 Leukemia is a kind of cancer that affects white blood cells.
 Lymphoma is cancer that affects your lymphatic system, which produces cells that are a part of your immune system and help fight infection.
 Myeloma is a kind of cancer that impacts the plasma cells in the blood.
 Follow the links below to find WebMD's comprehensive coverage of common and rare blood cancers, what causes them, how they are treated, and much more.

-Leukemia/Lymphoma Radiation Therapy: What to Expect
+Bone Marrow Transplants: What to Expect

 Rap Star Nelly: Fitness, Fatherhood, and a Health Foundation